jinzaizhichi/my-vim-config/README.md

 To use this git config run.

-`git clone https://github.com/dorukozerr/my-vim-config.git ~/.vim && curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`
+`git clone https://github.com/dorukozerr/my-vim-config.git ~/.vim && curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim && rm -rf ~/.vim/.git`

-You need Plug for plugin management, to install it run.

-After you installed Plug just enter vim then type `:PlugInstall` and you're good to go.
+Just enter vim then type `:PlugInstall`.

 I'm using custom base2tone-sea-dark theme on default macos terminal app.
 Colors are setted to t_Co=16 in my settings.
 You can import `sea-dark-custom.terminal` file to use my theme if you want.
 Or you can simply search for base2tone terminal